El Fandi: Professional life

 In 2005, El Fandi reached the top of his classification, participating in 104 bullfights and earning 205 ears, 10 tails, and 63 puertas grandes.
-One of the most significant bullfights of his life, though, came on May 28 when he fought 6 bulls during la Feria del Corpus in Granada.
+On May 28, he fought 6 bulls during la Feria del Corpus in Granada.
 El Fandi was seriously injured by the third bull, and had to have his leg operated on for 45 minutes.
 However, he returned to the bullring to kill the remaining bulls with 2 severe injuries in his leg.
-He ended the day cutting 7 ears, 1 tail, and leaving through the puerta grande, leaving behind an emotional crowd, some of whom were in tears.
+He ended the day cutting 7 ears, 1 tail, and leaving through the puerta grande.